upa/nosh/README.md

 ```

 `set`, `interfaces`, `eth0`, `address`, and `10.0.0.1/24`, are tokens.
-Each token has one or more leaf tokens and may have `action`.
-In this
+Each token may have one or more leaf tokens and may have `action`.
+In
-example, token `set` may have leaf tokens of `firewall`, `system`,
+this example, token `set` may have leaf tokens of `firewall`,
-`vlans`, and so on.
-Token `10.0.0.1/24` may have an action that
+`system`, `vlans`, and so on.
+Token `10.0.0.1/24` would have no leaves
-assigns the address to an interface.
+but have an action that assigns the address to an interface.

 You usually type `tab`, `space`, or `?` to print possible completions
 with descriptions.
 If you do this with the example command line `set